Hemelion/flyball-reaction-tester/README.md

 4. Press the **"Reaguj (Space)"** button or **Space** key when the event occurs
 5. See your result in the bubble overlay
 6. Repeat until all trials complete
+7. View the **test summary** with your final score and options to retry or exit

 ### 5. Review Results